squinlan1979/2nd-resume-attempt/Siobhan Quinlan Resume.md

 ####Professional Experience
 **Yale University**, Department of Italian (New Haven, CT)

-*Lector* 2015-
+*Lector* &nbsp;&nbsp;&nbsp;&nbsp;2015-
 >-Currently teaching Introductory Italian and "Food and the Italian Cultural Imagination."

->-Interact daily with students, tailoring my teaching approach to individual students'needs.
+>-Interact daily with students, tailoring my teaching approach to individual students' needs.

 >-Present difficult concepts in a clear, effective, and engaging way.

 >-Collaborate with team of instructors to ensure course consistency and to prepare exams.

-*Lecturer* 2014-2015
+*Lecturer* &nbsp;&nbsp;&nbsp;&nbsp;2014-2015

-*Part-time Acting Instructor* 2009-2013
+*Part-time Acting Instructor* &nbsp;&nbsp;&nbsp;&nbsp;2009-2013
 >-Teaching included all levels of Introductory and Intermediate Italian.

 **Yale University**, Yale Summer Session (Siena, Italy)

-*Program Director and Instructor*
+*Program Director and Instructor* &nbsp;&nbsp;&nbsp;&nbsp;2015
 >-Led 8-week study abroad program for 49 students.

 >-Organized marketing, recruitment, and application and admission processes for the program.

->-Identified and targeted populations on campus with an affinity for Italy or Italian-related subjects to increaseenrollment in
+>-Identified and targeted populations on campus with an affinity for Italy or Italian-related subjects to increase enrollment in Introductory Italian.
-Introductory Italian.

 >-Responsible for entire program budget and all financial transactions.